Spin Art at the Art Center during the Harvest Festival, September 2015

-March 22 the Art Center launched “Dip and Splash - A Fun Painting Experience”, a new program that makes the painting a fun social experience.
+“Dip and Splash - A Fun Painting Experience," has begun its second year.
 The student can bring a snack or beverage but the Art Center provides all art supplies for the class.
-The first class was a Sunflower painted on canvas.

 Let us help you in the future with bridal showers, birthday parties and just friends getting together for no reason at all.
 All painting events must be scheduled 3 weeks in advance.
 Call Joanne @ (803)685-5577 and leave a message.

 Our mission: Give our community opportunities to enjoy, create and market art.